-The management level Finance and run-off committee reviews individual balance sheet items such as reinsurance recoverable, overall business performance and forecasts on a quarterly basis.
+The management level Monthly Management Committee and the Audit Committee reviews individual balance sheet items such as reinsurance recoverable, overall business performance and forecasts on a quarterly basis.
 The reporting framework also delivers information to enable the Board to assess the effectiveness of the Group's systems of internal control.
 Key reports include: